 Top Fishing Spots in the Bahamas

 In an archipelago of over 700 islands, picking one perfect fishing spot will always be the tough part.
-Thankfully, there’s a good number of places that have already earned a stellar reputation among fellow anglers, making things a bit easier for everyone.
+Thankfully, there are a good number of places that have already earned a stellar reputation among fellow anglers, making things a bit easier for everyone.
 Here are the best of the best.

 - Bimini: The waters around Bimini are a great place to start.
 Remember all those records set in the Bahamas?
 Most of them were set here, and yes, many of them were set for Marlin.
 In fact, the Billfish bite is so good that people regularly travel by boat from Florida just to get in on the action.

 - Treasure Cay: Go to Abacos Island, and you’ll find more deep sea fishing opportunities that you could try out in a lifetime.
 Treasure Cay is in the north of the island, known for its top-notch Billfish bite, as well as excellent Mahi Mahi, Snapper, Wahoo, and Tuna.